- Course number

 - A data structure and algorithms course, plus substantial programming experience (for everyone)

 - Time and place

-- In Fall 2021, the course will be in-person and broadcast live via Zoom.
+- In Fall 2022, the course will be in-person in Meyerson B1.
 You are not obligated to attend in person.
-Everyone is welcome to watch the videos from home.

 - All lecture materials will be recorded and uploaded for students wishing to participate remotely.
 We also have pre-recorded lectures available for review.

 - The first day of class is Tuesday, August 30, 2022.

 - The first day of office hours will be Tuesday, September 6, 2022.

 - The final day of class is Thursday, December 8, 2022.